Lissachatina reticulata: Social behaviour

 They are not observed to be obligatorily social animals but will gather to rest and mate, and are not actively aggressive to other individuals.
 Adults may pose a danger to hatchlings by walking over them or knocking them off surfaces in captivity, and smaller snails may rasp on larger ones shells for calcium, weakening and discolouring the others' shell over time.

 History

 It was originally described as Achatina reticulata, reclassified as Achatina (lissachatina) reticulata, and recently placed in the genus Lissachatina.

 Habitat

 The native distribution of Lissachatina reticulata includes the coastal region of Zanzibar.
 The species is also present in other countries such as Nigeria, as a moderate invasive species brought to the area by human interaction.

+As pets

-The recommended captivity temperature is 23-27 Celsius, and they are active in 70-80% humidity.
+Through human interaction, they have also become popular as pets.
+The recommended captivity temperature is 23–27 Celsius, and they are active in 70-80% humidity.